Megxit: In Canada

 In a poll released on 15 January by the Angus Reid Institute, 70 per cent of Canadians surveyed followed the developments of Megxit.
 In the same poll, half of Canadians surveyed stated they do not care if the couple spent significant time in Canada, while 39 per cent of respondents were in favour of it, and 11 per cent found it upsetting.
 Support for the couple spending significant time in Canada was strongest in Atlantic Canada, and Ontario, and was weakest in Quebec.
 However, 73 per cent of those surveyed by Angus Reid say that the security costs should be covered by the couple themselves.
 An online petition from the Canadian Taxpayers Federation garnered more than 90,000 signatures by 23 January 2020, demanding that the couple pay out of their own pocket for their security, which according to the Canadian Taxpayers Federation was, at least, C$93,000 in overtime and expenses for the November 2019 to January 2020 portion of their stay that ended in mid-March 2020.
 Aaron Wudrick, Federal Director of the CTF, said, "We're proud to have given voice to the vast majority of Canadians who felt subsidizing the Sussexes’ lifestyle choices was an outrageous use of tax dollars."

-As of February 2021, the total for security costs, as well as reimbursements made by the Sussexes, if any, have not been disclosed by the RCMP.
+As of February 2021, the total for security costs, as well as reimbursements made by the Sussexes, if any, had not been disclosed by the RCMP.
+However, according to records obtained by CBC News through an access-to-information request, it was revealed that between the 2014/15 and 2019/20 fiscal years, the RCMP spent at least C$539,575 on security for Harry during his visits to Canada.
+The figure, which exceeded the C$334,337 previously disclosed by the RCMP in 2021, represented the highest amount spent on any internationally protected person visiting Canada during the period and accounted for roughly 10 percent of the more than C$5.2 million spent protecting over 100 internationally protected persons.
+The disclosed costs covered incremental expenses such as officer overtime and travel but excluded regular police salaries, meaning the total cost of protection was higher.
+The records showed expenditures of C$105,955 in 2016/17, C$364,859 in 2017/18, C$866 in 2018/19, C$904 in 2019/20, C$56,405 for Harry and Meghan in 2019/20, and C$10,586 for Meghan during a private visit in 2018/19.